dhruv2102/MS2-Sorting-Algorithm-Visualizer/README.md

 ![Testing Algorithm](/assets/images/user_stories/pic1.png)

-- The pic above shoes a different algorithm and size of the array being selected than the default selection
+- The pic above shows a different algorithm and size of the array being selected than the default selection
 - This confirms the size of the array and algorithm can be selected by the users choice

 ![Sorting in Progress](/assets/images/user_stories/pic2.png)
-- This pic shows the inital speed selected wile the sorting is in progress.
+- This pic shows the initial speed selected while the sorting is in progress.
 - This checks the stories that user can specify when to start sorting and the speed of sorting

 ![Changing speed of sorting](/assets/images/user_stories/pic3.png)